 Although it was easier to get senior management on board with making ads for hikers than for lesbians, the company went ahead with the campaign anyway.
 It was such an unusual decision—and such a success—that it helped push gay and lesbian advertising from the fringes to the mainstream.
 People joke about lesbians’ affinity for Subarus, but what’s often forgotten is that Subaru actively decided to cultivate its image as a car for lesbians.

-Pop culture had also yet to embrace the LGBT cause.
+Pop culture also had yet to embrace the LGBTQ cause.
 Mainstream movies and TV shows with gay characters—like Will & Grace—were still a few years away, and few celebrities were openly gay.
 When Ellen Degeneres became a rare exception in 1997, and her character in the show Ellen came out as gay in an episode of the sitcom, many companies pulled their ads.
-“We don't think it is a smart business decision to be advertising in an environment that is so polarized,” a spokesperson for Chrysler explained after the company pulled its ads.
+“We don’t think it is a smart business decision to be advertising in an environment that is so polarized,” a spokesperson for Chrysler explained after the company pulled its ads.
 “The environment around this is so angry we feel we lose no matter what we do.”

 At that time, gay-friendly advertising was largely limited to the fashion and alcohol industries.
-When a 1994 IKEA ad featured a gay couple, the American Family Association, a nonprofit, mounted boycotts, and someone called in a (fake) bomb threat on an IKEA store.
+When a 1994 IKEA ad featured a gay couple, the American Family Association, a nonprofit, mounted boycotts, and someone called in a (fake) bomb threat to an IKEA store.

-As Poux explains, the attitude of most businesses toward LGBT advertising was: “Why would you do something like that?
+As Poux explains, the attitude of most businesses toward LGBTQ advertising was: “Why would you do something like that?
 You’d be known as a gay company.”
 In the 1990s, Poux worked at Mulryan/Nash, an agency that specialized in the gay market.
 Early in his career, he made cold calls to ask companies for their business.
 “All the rules of marketing went out the window at this fear” of marketing to gays and lesbians, he says.
 “People would choke up on the phone.
 It was tough.”

 It was in this context that Subaru’s marketing team hired Mulryan/Nash and pitched Subaru’s Japanese management on ads for lesbian customers.
-Writing in the Huffington Post, the reporter Ron Dicker captured some of the cultural confusion that followed:
+Writing in The Huffington Post, the reporter Ron Dicker captured some of the cultural confusion that followed:

 When one Subaru ad man … proposed the gay-targeting ads in talks with Japanese executives, the executives hurriedly looked up “gay” in their dictionaries.
 Upon reading the definition, they nodded at the idea enthusiastically.
 Who wouldn’t want happy or joyous advertising?